skedgo/tripgo-api/docs/enterprise/tripurls.md

 # Trips URLs

+This feature needs to be enabled on 3scale, setting "Keep Trips" value on true (it is disabled by default).
 Whenever a trip is computed, it will be returned with a list of URLs, including:

 - `temporaryURL`: Temporary URL used to retried the trip, which can be used for short-term sharing.